A $p$-adic Approach to the Weil Representation of Discriminant Forms Arising from Even Lattices: Even Lattices and Weil Representations

-Throughout this paper, for a commutative ring $R$ with unit, a \emph{$R$-lattice} will be a finite rank free $R$-module $M$ endowed with a symmetric non-degenerate bilinear form, denoted $(\cdot,\cdot):M \times M \to R$.
-The rank of $M$ will be denoted $rk(M)$.
-We shall also use the shorthand $\lambda^{2}$ to denote $(\lambda,\lambda)$ for $\lambda \in M$.
-For any ring $S$ containing $R$, we shorthand $M\otimes_{R}S$ to simply $M_{S}$, with the extended bilinear form again denoted $(\cdot,\cdot):M_{S} \times M_{S} \to S$.
-A \emph{lattice} is just a $\mathbb{Z}$-lattice, and a $p$-adic lattice is a $\mathbb{Z}_{p}$-lattice.
-If $R$ is the ring of integers in a global field $\mathbb{K}$ and $v$ is a non-archimedean place of $\mathbb{K}$ with ring of integers $\mathcal{O}_{v}$ then for an $R$-lattice $M$ we shorthand the tensor product $M_{\mathcal{O}_{v}}$ even further and write simply $M_{v}$.
-The definition we made is perhaps not the most general one, but we shall be interested in this paper only in the cases where $R$ is a principal ideal domain, i.e., $\mathbb{Z}$, a field, or the ring of integers in a non-archimedean local field, this definition suffices. for our purposes.
+Let $R$ be an integral domain, with field of fractions $\mathbb{K}$ of characteristic different from 2, and group $R^{*}$ of invertible elements.
+An \emph{$R$-lattice} is a free $R$-module $M$, of finite rank which we denote $rk(M)$, endowed with a symmetric non-degenerate bilinear form, denoted $(\cdot,\cdot):M \times M \to R$.
+We write $\lambda^{2}$ for $(\lambda,\lambda)$ with $\lambda \in M$, as well as $M_{S}$ for $M\otimes_{R}S$ wherever $S$ is an integral domain containing $R$.
+Multiplying the bilinear form on $M$ by some $0 \neq a \in R$ yields again an $R$-lattice, which we denote $M(a)$.
+The \emph{dual module} $M^{*}=Hom(M,R)$ is contained in $M_{\mathbb{K}}$, and contains $M$.
+The quotient $D_{M}=M^{*}/M$ is a torsion $R$-module of finite rank called the \emph{discriminant} of $M$.
+It inherits a non-degenerate symmetric $\mathbb{K}/R$-valued bilinear form.
+An $R$-lattice is called just a \emph{lattice} (resp. a \emph{$p$-adic lattice}) if $R=\mathbb{Z}$ (resp. $R=\mathbb{Z}_{p}$).
+If $R$ is the ring of integers in a global field $\mathbb{K}$ and $v$ is a non-archimedean place of $\mathbb{K}$ with ring of integers $\mathcal{O}_{v}$ then we shorten $M_{\mathcal{O}_{v}}$ to simply $M_{v}$.
+In this case $D_{M}$ is finite, and we denote its cardinality by $\Delta_{M}$.
+The definition we made is perhaps not the most general one (i.e., many authors allow the module to be projective and not just free), but will be sufficient for our purposes as the rings we consider in this papers will all be principal ideal domains.